oscarpolanco/node_react_fullstack/sections_text/README.md

   ```

 - Now test on your browser and submit the data.
 You should see an object with the information in the browser's console
-- If you see the spected result we can continue building our `SurveyField` component.
-Each `input` will have an individual `labels` that represent then so we need to add a new `prop` on our `SurveyField` compoenent call `label`
+- If you see the expected result we can continue building our `SurveyField` component.
+Each `input` will have an individual `labels` that represent then so we need to add a new `prop` on our `SurveyField` component call `label`
   `export default ({ input, label }) => {...}`
 - Now add a `label` tag and use the `label` prop